How to Use LinkedIn to Get Your First AI Agency Client in 30 Days

 Many agency owners close their first client in 20-25 days.
 Some take 45-60 days.
 The key is not stopping.
 Every rejection is data; every conversation is practice.
 The agency owners who land their first client fastest are the ones who send the most messages and have the most conversations — not the ones with the best templates.

-For a complete LinkedIn outreach automation system to use after landing your first client, see our AI LinkedIn outreach automation guide and our LinkedIn lead generation strategy for 2026.
+For a complete LinkedIn outreach automation system to use after landing your first client, see our LinkedIn outreach automation guide and our full LinkedIn client acquisition guide.

 Want to land your first AI agency client faster?
 Join 215+ agency owners who've done it.
-Join the free AI Agency Sprint on Skool.
+Join the free AI Automation Sprint on Skool.

 Join 215+ AI Agency Owners